sourabhdattawad/sourabhdattawad/_posts/2023-08-10-lora-annotated.markdown

 # Implementation

 We'll make use of the `bert-base-cased` model provided by [HuggingFace](https://huggingface.co/) to apply the `LoRa` technique.
 To provide a brief understanding of `BERT`, it's a model primarily focused on encoding, designed to predict missing words within input text.
 It employs a structure built on the `transformer` architecture.
-In this demonstration, we'll fine-tune `BERT` for sentiment analysis on movie reviews by adding a classification head onto `bert-base-cased`.
+In this post, we'll fine-tune `BERT` for sentiment analysis on movie reviews by adding a classification head onto `bert-base-cased`.
 Furthermore, we'll introduce a mechanism to integrate `LoRA` layers into the encoder modules :muscle:.

 Let us install a few libraries first,
 {%highlight bash%}